RishuBurnwal/Explainable-Predictive-Maintenance-Model/FrontEnd/public/docs/QUICK_START.md

 2. Check that the dashboard shows **"Connected"** status
 3. Verify real-time data is updating (not demo data)
 4. Test navigation between sections
+5. Navigate to **http://localhost:5173/sensors** to access the IoT sensor dashboard

 ## 🎯 Quick Tips